 Wireless connectivity and some features may require you to purchase additional software, external hardware or services.
 Availability of public wireless LAN access points may be limited.

-Your system comes with a wireless LAN module.
+Your system may come with an optional wireless LAN module.
 This is a technology that expands wireless communication beyond networking equipment, and can connect many different kinds of electronic devices without the need for cables.